Pilot certification in the United States: Private pilot

+Holders of a foreign private pilot licence (PPL) may obtain a temporary United States private pilot certificate without any further showing of proficiency, provided they keep the foreign PPL valid.
+Such a temporary certificate will include the holder's foreign ratings, including an instrument rating if the holder passes the written US instrument rating knowledge test.

 Commercial pilot

-A certificated commercial pilot may act as pilot-in-command of an aircraft for compensation or hire, as well as carry persons or property for compensation or hire.
+A commercial pilot may act as pilot-in-command of an aircraft for compensation or hire, as well as carry persons or property for compensation or hire.
 Training for the certificate focuses on a better understanding of aircraft systems and a higher standard of airmanship.
-The commercial certificate itself does not allow a pilot to fly in instrument meteorological conditions.
+The commercial pilot certificate itself does not allow a pilot to fly in instrument meteorological conditions.
 For aircraft categories where an instrument rating is available, commercial pilots without an instrument rating are restricted to daytime flight within 50 nmi when carrying passengers for hire.

 In 2018, the FAA updated the training requirements to no longer require 10 hours of training in a complex airplane.
 Now, a commercial airplane pilot must log 10 hours of training in either a technically advanced airplane, a complex airplane, or a turbine-powered airplane.